-- Mash the banana with a fork in a large bowl.
+- Mash the bananas with a fork in a large bowl.

-- Add the eggs, maple syrup and vanilla extract.
+- Add eggs, maple syrup and vanilla extract.

 - Mix well with a whisk until combined.

-- Add to the bowl the almond flour, sprinkle baking powder, baking soda and salt on top.
+- Add almond flour to the bowl.
+Sprinkle baking powder, baking soda and salt on top.
 Whisk until well incorporated.